BSc Geography (Physical) with Professional Experience

 Your learning environment

-The University of Reading is the joint 11th highest-ranking UK university for physical sciences (Times Higher Education World University Rankings, 2022, by subject).
+The University of Reading is the 8th highest ranking UK university for physical sciences (Times Higher Education World University Rankings 2023 by Subject).

 At Reading, you'll learn from internationally recognised academics in the Department of Geography and Environmental Science.
 Our experts are researching matters of global importance, including: